tbouzza/parks-plants-676/README.md

 ## Plants & Garden app

-# As a user I can see one garden's plants
+V As a user I can see one garden's plants
-# As a user I can add a plant in a garden
+V As a user I can add a plant in a garden
 # As a user I can delete a plant